 Vacuum feeders are basically inverted bottles with some sort of base and/or feeding port at the bottom.
 Nectar is held inside the feeder by the pressure vacuum created by trapped air.
 As a hummingbird’s bill and tongue probe the feeder port, small amounts of nectar are released, and the hummer uses its tongue to lap this up.
 The advantages of vacuum feeders are that they are easy to clean and refill, and when they work properly the nectar is doled out over time.
 The disadvantage is their tendency to leak when the vacuum is broken due to one or more factors.
 Leaking can occur when the seals around feeding ports are not snug, when low nectar levels reduce the pressure of the vacuum, when sunlight causes the feeder parts to expand, or when winds slosh the feeders about causing nectar to spill out.
 A leaky feeder will attract insects and other pests with which you and the hummingbirds will have to contend.

 The second style of feeder is a saucer feeder.
-As you might guess, a saucer feeder is a bowl-like reservoir of nectar which hummingbirds access by probing downward into feeding ports.
+As you might guess, a saucer feeder is a bowl-like reservoir of nectar that hummingbirds access by probing downward into feeding ports.
 Unless disturbed by wind or marauding larger birds or mammals, a saucer feeder is unlikely to leak—a big advantage.
 Some designs however have the disadvantage of being difficult to clean.
-I know from experience that a hard to clean feeder gets cleaned less often, which isn’t good for the birds.
+I know from experience that a hard-to-clean feeder gets cleaned less often, which isn’t good for the birds.

 Flowers vs. Ports